What Does Organic Food Mean & Is It Worth It

 By Nell Jones - daughter, writer, student, contributor |

 One of these choices is whether or not to choose the organic option.
-To some people, organic products seem to be the current trend and to others it seems to be the only option or no option at all.
+To some people, organic products seem to be the current trend, and to others, it seems to be the only option or no option at all.

-You might find people who will only shop at Whole Foods, and others who avoid grocery stores like Whole Foods at all costs (or because of them!).
-So what is organic?
-And how important or unimportant is it to our diet?
+You might find people who will only shop at Whole Foods and others who avoid grocery stores like Whole Foods at all costs (or because of them!).
+So, what is organic, and how important or unimportant is it to our diet?

 Sometimes I get looped into choosing the organic option over the others just because it seems healthier and better for me, but why?
 What does the label organic actually mean?